iterorganization/Waveform-Editor/docs/source/yaml_format.rst

 A Waveform Editor YAML file is a standard YAML dictionary containing two main types of top-level keys:

-1.  **globals:** An optional key holding settings that apply to the entire configuration.
+1.  **globals:** A key holding settings that apply to the entire configuration.
 2.  **Groups:** These represent logical groupings for organizing waveforms.
 They can be nested to create a hierarchy.

 .. code-block:: yaml